Authored by the expert who managed and guided the team behind the Philippines Property Pack

 Which months have peak tenant demand in Davao City?

-The peak months for tenant demand in Davao City are May through July, driven by families and students moving before the school year opens in June, with a secondary spike in January as new hires relocate.
+The peak months for tenant demand in Davao City are May to August, with a smaller second peak in January and February.

 What will my monthly costs be in Davao City as of 2026?